ibuttimer/rock-paper-scissors-xtreme/test/test.md

 ```shell
 > npm test
 ```
-Or if using Visual Studio Code, the [Jasmine Test Explorer ](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-jasmine-test-adapter), allows tests to be run from the sidebar of Visual Studio Code.
+Or if using Visual Studio Code, the [Jasmine Test Explorer](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-jasmine-test-adapter), allows tests to be run from the sidebar of Visual Studio Code.

 ## Manual
 The site was manually tested in the following browsers: